What is Asset Tagging?

 5. Apply asset tags

-After the tag is ready, there is only one thing left to do: placing the tag.
+After the tag is ready, there is only one thing left to do: place the tag.
 Depending on the type and location of the asset, choose between an adhesive tag (less resistant to heat and humidity, but easier to apply and suitable for interiors) or a mechanical application (engraved plates, for example).

 6. Implement quality and verification processes